 Do you split your TO DO list into those that are necessary and those that you would like to do?

-…and in the meantime – if you’d like to read more about how to make your TO DO list work for you rather than getting overwhelmed by it, then you will definitely not want to miss the MASTER TO DO list post next.
+By the way – if you’d like to read more about how to make your TO DO list work for you rather than getting overwhelmed by it, then you’ll definitely not want to miss the MASTER TO DO list post next.